JeffreyBenjaminBrown/digraphs-with-text/Hash/the-hash-language.md

 # The Hash language
-Hash is a DSL for encoding natural language in a graph.
-It uses words from any ordinary natural language (Swahili, Chinese, anything), and only one operator, the `#` symbol.
+You already know about words and parentheses.
+The only remaining thing to learn about is the # symbol.
 Loosely, `#` means "make it higher" or "make it connect the others".

 ## Building relationships with #